varnish/hitch/hitch.conf.man.rst

 For multiple CAs, this file can be a concatenation of multiple pem-files for the relevant certificate authorities.

+This option is also available in frontend blocks.

 daemon = on|off
 ---------------